dobrian/cmp/ucsdResources/envelopes/envelopeFollowers.md

 ## Attack-Release

+The attack-release method does not use a buffer but instead takes a moving weighted average of the peak amplitude and the sample.
+Here, though, one must pass the samplerate which, in part, governs the responsiveness of the follower.

 ```
 float EF::GetPeakAttackRelase(float attack, float release, float sample)
 {
 	float attackMultiplier;
 	float releaseMultiplier;

 	if(sample < 0.0)
 		sample = -sample;